We breakdown general optimization concepts to maximize your performance on website builders.

 In this article, we’ll go through the major concepts of performance optimization catered towards these platforms so you can ensure you make the most of your hand-built website.

-Why can’t I do some of the recommendations GTmetrix gives me on a website builder?
+Why can’t I fix some of the action items on my GTmetrix Report?

 You have limited control over your resources on these services